taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *More references for pioneer species in the rainforest and forest restoration: https://globalforestatlas.yale.edu/amazon/conservation-initiatives/forest-restoration*

+*More on plants native to the Amazon: http://www.pbs.org/journeyintoamazonia/plants.html*

 Asoka suddenly jerks awake, then relaxes upon seeing Iri calmly standing watch.
 Asoka sits up, yawns, and streches, then gives Iri a gently accusing look.

 Asoka: *"You let me sleep more than a few hours."*